Lamb Shepherd's Pie with Puff Pastry

 Instructions

 - 1Preheat the oven to 350°F with a rack in the center position.
-Grease 8 (4-inch) disposable pie tins, or eight oven proof cocottes.
+Grease 8 (4-inch) disposable pie tins or oven-proof cocottes.

-- 4Meanwhile, bring a large pot of salted water to a boil over high heat.
-Add the potatoes and cook until just fork tender, about 15 minutes.
-Drain.
+- 3While the lamb braises, bring a large pot of salted water to a boil over high heat.
+Add the russet potatoes and cook until just fork-tender (about 15 minutes).
+Drain and set aside.

-- 5In the pot used for the potatoes, combine the cream and butter over medium heat.
-Cook, stirring, until the butter is melted, about 2 minutes.
-Using a potato ricer, rice the potatoes over the hot butter mixture (Alternatively, mash the potatoes directly in the liquid, taking care to not overwork them).
-Season with remaining salt and pepper.
+- 5In the pot used for the potatoes, combine the heavy cream and butter over medium heat, stirring until the butter melts (about 2 minutes).
+Using a potato ricer, rice the cooked potatoes over the hot butter mixture (or mash directly in the pot without overworking).
+Season with salt and pepper to taste.

-- 8Fill the pastry lined tins with the meat mixture up to the rim.
-Using a spoon or a pastry bag, spread the potatoes on top of the meat filling and fold the overhanging pastry corners on top of the mashed potatoes.
-Using a pastry brush, brush the top of the pies with the egg and sprinkle evenly with the cheese.
+- 7Fill each pastry-lined tin with the cooled lamb mixture up to the rim.
+Spoon or pipe the mashed potatoes on top, then fold the overhanging pastry corners over the potatoes.
+Whisk the large eggs together, brush the pastry tops with egg wash, and sprinkle evenly with the Gruyere cheese.

-- 9Place the pies on a baking sheet and bake until the pastry is golden brown, about 25-30 minutes.
+- 8Place the pies on a baking sheet and bake at 400°F until the pastry is golden brown (about 25–30 minutes).
+Let cool for

 Nutrition — Per Serving